 2.3.
 No electronic device

-A defendant is only guilty if he eavesdropped using an electronic device.
-Therefore, it is always a defense for an accused to show that:
+You are guilty only if you eavesdropped using an electronic device.
+Therefore, it is always a defense for to show that:

-- while he may have listened in on a conversation,
+- while you may have listened in on a private conversation,

-- he did not use any such device.
+- you did not use any such device.

 A violation of 632 PC is a wobbler.
 This means a prosecutor can charge it as either a misdemeanor or a felony, depending on: